iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 ```

 There are three standard providers that can be used to serve as example of defining a UiItemsProvider.
 They are [StandardContentToolsUiItemsProvider]($appui-react), [StandardNavigationToolsUiItemsProvider]($appui-react), and [StandardStatusbarUiItemsProvider]($appui-react).

-## BaseUiItemsProvider

-Note - This class is targeted to be deprecated in favor of the less intrusive ability to specify overrides as outlined in the topic above.

-The BaseUiItemsProvider implements the UiItemsProvider interface and provides the additional functionality of allowing the user of the provider to define a function
-that determines if the provided items are to be supplied to the active stage.
-The BaseUiItemsProvider is meant to be subclassed to create an items provider that supports the isSupportedStage callback function.

-If developing an general purpose UiItemsProvider that may be used in multiple products or may be instantiated multiple times within a product to deliver a different set of items to different stages it is recommended that the provider be subclassed from the BaseUiItemsProvider class.

-To see a more complete example of adding ToolButtons, Status Bar items, and Widgets see the [UiItemsProvider example](./abstract/uiitemsprovider/#uiitemsprovider-example).
-The [StandardContentToolsProvider]($appui-react) class serves as an example of an items provider subclassed from BaseUiItemsProvider.

 ## Adding a Frontstage